-THE CONTROL SYSTEM IS SAFETY CRITICAL AND THERE ARE NO USER SERVICEABLE PARTS.
+THE CONTROL SYSTEM IS SAFETY CRITICAL AND THERE ARE NO USER SERVICEABLE PARTS

-Your scooter is fitted with a self-diagnostic controller that will give a sequence of audible beeps when an error is detected to help you, or the authorised service agent, determine the drive electronics fault.
+Your scooter is fitted with a self diagnostic controller that will give a sequence of audible beeps when an error is detected to help you, or the authorised service agent, determine the drive electronics fault.

 Should you switch on the scooter and hear the beeps, note the number of beeps, separated by a short delay between each sequence, and refer to the table below.

-NO OF BEEPS REPRESENTS POSSIBLE CAUSE SOLUTION 1 Battery power low Power not enough The battery needs charging 2 Low battery voltage Power not enough The battery needs charging 3 High battery Voltage too high Decrease speed while climbing 3 voltage while overloading or climbing Check battery connection 4 Electric current over limit Electric current over limit of the Check motor and relative wiring connections over mint motor Switch off and wait a few minutes 5 Freewheel lever Issue The freewheel lever is on Check the relative wiring of the freewheel lever Confirm the lever is on the correct position
+NO OF BEEP S REPRES ENT POSSIBLE CAUSE SOLUTION 1 Battery power low Power not enough The battery needs charging

+2 Low battery voltage Power not enough The battery needs charging 3 High battery Voltage too high while overloading Decrease speed while climbing voltage or climbing Check battery connection

+4 Electric current over limit Electric current over limit of motor Check motor and relative wiring connections Switch off and wait a few minutes and switch on.
+5 Freewheel level issue The freewheel level is on Check the relative wiring of the freewheel level Confirm the level is on the correct position 6 Accelerator variable resistor issue When turning on the controller, accelerator variable resistor isn't in the neutral Make sure the accelerator variable resistor is in the neutral position Accelerator variable resistor may need recalibration.
+7 Speed limited variable resistor issue Accelerator variable resistor, Speed limited variable resistor or other wiring issue Check all the accelerator variable resistor, speed limited variable resistor or other wiring
-XIX.
-TROUBLESHOOTING GUIDE

-6 Accelerator variable resistor issue When turning on the controller, accelerator variable isn't in the neutral position Make sure the accelerator variable resistor is in the neutral position Accelerator variable resistor may need recalibration 7 Speed limited variable resistor issue Accelerator variable resistor, speed limited variable resistor or other wiring issue Check all the accelerator variable resistor, speed limited variable resistor or other wiring 8 Motor voltage issue Motor and other relative wirings issue Check motor and other relative wirings 9 Other issues Some inner issues in the controller Check all the connection and wirings 10 Pushing/slipping issues The speed of pushing or slipping is over limited Switch the controller off and on again
+8 Motor voltage issue Motor and other relative wirings issue Check motor and other relative wirings 9 Other issues Some inner issues in the controller Check all the connection and wirings 10 Pushing/ Slipping issues The speed of pushing or slipping is over limited Switch the controller off and on again